Battle of Al-Malihah: Battle

 On 3 May, the Army advanced further into Al-Malihah and by 4 May, controlled more than half of the town, including the town hall, according to an Army official.
 The SOHR confirmed the Army advance, saying government troops had reached the town center, but noted that it was unclear how firmly in control the Army was.
 It also claimed that Hezbollah was playing the lead role in the battle.
 Meanwhile, three soldiers were reportedly killed by a car bomb in southwestern Damascus.

 On 5 May, a large number of rebels from Douma arrived on the outskirts of Al-Malihah and reportedly engaged government forces.

-On 16 July, it was reported that the al-Nusra Front detonated a suicide car bomb followed by heavy clashes in an attempt to lift the Army siege of hundreds of rebels in Al-Malihah.
+On 16 July, it was reported that Al-Nusra Front detonated a suicide car bomb followed by heavy clashes in an attempt to lift the Army siege of hundreds of rebels in Al-Malihah.
 According to the SOHR, 10 soldiers were killed by the blast.

 On 14 August, the Syrian Army and Hezbollah took full control of the town, while the military continued to pursue insurgents in the fields north of al-Malihah.
 500 rebels managed to withdraw towards the center of East Ghouta, while 100–150 rebel fighters were killed in the retreat.

 During the battle for Al-Malihah, opposition forces used an extensive network of tunnels under the town and the surrounding wooded areas which favoured rebel tactics.
 This resulted in the slow pace of the government force's advance during the four months of fighting.
 The tunnel network was considered to be one of the most complex networks found in the war.
 After the town fell, the military planned to use it as a springboard to advance into the rest of the Eastern Ghouta region.